-Temporary Help in Manufacturing
+An Update on Temporary Help in Manufacturing

 The temporary help services industry has bounced back from the recession and continues to grow.
-According to data from the Bureau of Labor Statistics' Current Employment Statistics (CES) program, the temporary help industry only accounts for 2 percent of all employment in the U.S. economy (as of July 2014), but accounts for 11 percent of all the jobs created since the end of the recession.
-Growth has continued steadily in 2014, with 107,100 temp jobs added during the first seven months of the year.
-Temp workers are a critical, growing component of the workforce in many industries and occupations, even for traditional factory jobs, as explored below.
+Newly available data are enabling the Economics and Statistics Administration (ESA) to re-examine this important industry and update a report on the temp industry that we published last year.
+According to data from the Bureau of Labor Statistics' Current Employment Statistics (CES) program, the temporary help industry only accounts for 2 percent of all nonfarm employment in the U.S. economy (as of March 2015), but comprises 11 percent of all the jobs created since the end of the recession.
+Growth continued steadily in 2014, with 174,400 temp jobs added last year.
+And although the industry has seen some job loss in the first part of this year, temp workers remain a critical, growing component of the workforce in many industries and occupations, even for traditional factory jobs in the manufacturing sector, as explored below.